WeblateOrg/weblate/docs/user/checks.rst

 Trailing stop
 ~~~~~~~~~~~~~

+*Source and translation do not both end with a full stop*

 Checks that full stops are replicated between both source and translation.
 The presence of full stops is checked for various languages where they do not belong